Josephhouma/Sim/README.md

 ---

-⚡ **Note**: The code will be released soon!
-Stay tuned for updates. 🔜 maybe a playstore release?
+⚡ **Notes**: The code will be released soon!
+Stay tuned for updates. 🔜 the app has a limit of 1000 request per day maybe a playstore release?